2005–06 Queens Park Rangers F.C. season: Season summary

 In the 2005–06 season, QPR struggled to build on the previous years' successes and on 6 February 2006, Holloway was suspended amidst rumours of his departure for Leicester City.
 He was replaced by a former player; the popular Gary Waddock.
 The 2005–06 season overall was difficult for QPR both on and off the pitch as financial troubles and boardroom issues combined with a series of poor performances and defeats.
 However, until the sacking of Ian Holloway, they had been secure in mid-table, it was only a winless run from the end of February to the end of the season, saw QPR drop to 21st.

 Off the pitch there was a scandal involving the directors, shareholders and other interested parties which emerged during the 2005–06 season, following allegations of blackmail and threats of violence against the club's chairman Gianni Paladini, who was allegedly held at gunpoint during a match at Loftus Road by hired thugs at the instigation of rival directors.
 He was later reported to have received threats and was, for a time, wearing a bullet-proof vest.
 The chairman also launched a strong attack against some critics who he claimed were seeking to destroy the club.

 In an unrelated incident youth team footballer Kiyan Prince was murdered on 18 May 2006.

+Kit

+Le Coq Sportif continued as QPR's kit manufacturers.
+Telecomunication company Binatone continued as kit sponsors.